-- keep customers coming back to you (reducing customer churn).
+- Keep customers coming back to you (reducing customer churn).

-- direct customer spending to higher-margin products/services.
+- Direct customer spending to higher-margin products/services.

-- give you valuable insight into what your ideal customer likes or dislikes.
+- Give you valuable insight into what your ideal customer likes or dislikes.

-- increase their spending.
+- Increase their spending.

-How Rewards/Loyalty Program Work
+How Rewards/Loyalty Programs Work

 Loyalty programs pull a few emotional levers.